MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/Project_01/README.md

 AI needs structured visual data to learn about the physical world.

-This project demonstrates how I transform:
+This project demonstrates how raw images can be transformed into structured visual annotations and then into quality-controlled training data.

 > **Raw Images → Structured Visual Annotations → Quality-Controlled Training Data**